The Consumer Finance Law Review: United Kingdom

 Under Article 60B, entering a regulated credit agreement as lender is a regulated activity,4 as is 'exercising the lender's rights and duties' under a regulated credit agreement.5 Any entity that wishes to perform these activities must be authorised by the FCA.

 The RAO also contains a number of exclusions and exemptions.
 One of the most commonly used exemptions is the 'business purpose' exemption in Article 60C of the RAO.
-This exempts agreements for credit agreements exceeding £25,000 entered into by the borrower wholly or predominantly for business purposes.6 Similarly, credit agreements with 'High Net Worth' borrowers can be excluded if certain formalities are complied with.7 There are also a number of exemptions for credit agreements relating to land, as these are predominantly regulated by the UK mortgages regime.
+This exempts agreements for credit agreements exceeding £25,000 entered into by the borrower wholly or predominantly for business purposes.6 Similarly, credit agreements with 'high net worth' borrowers can be excluded if certain formalities are complied with.7 Most BNPL lenders rely on the Article 60F RAO exemption, which exempts certain interest-free point-of-sale loans that are repayable over 12 months or less.
+There are also a number of exemptions for credit agreements relating to land, as these are predominantly regulated by the UK mortgages regime.

 The CCA lays down information requirements that lenders must comply with, both at the agreement stage and at the post-contract stage.